simplybusiness/rabbit_feed/README.md

 ## TODO

+* Harden consumer so that it does not go down due to connectivity problems
 * Ability to run multiple consumer instances on the same server (pid file conflict)
 * Capistrano hooks
 * Add routing key wilcard capabilities to DSL